Research

 The Unfreedom Monitor is a project to analyze, document, and report on the growing use of digital communications technology to advance authoritarian governance around the world.

 Today, what has become known as digital authoritarianism is evident in all kinds of governments.
 The internet is dominated by advertising technology that tracks and segments users for commercial gain.
 Governments, states, and political parties, often in collaboration with corporations, harness this surveillance power, and a future with more advanced machine learning, facial recognition, and artificial intelligence for “predictive” analysis suggests that state capabilities for control will likely increase.
-Combine this with the ubiquitous CCTV capture, the face that we carry our communications devices everywhere, and the normalization of the idea that your devices should listen to you, and you end up with pervasive surveillance.
+Combine this with the ubiquitous CCTV capture, the fact that we carry our communications devices everywhere, and the normalization of the idea that your devices should listen to you, and you end up with pervasive surveillance.

 These are the reasons we created The Unfreedom Monitor.
 We want to understand what motivates, shapes, and influences digital authoritarianism around the world, no matter the style of government or political system.
 Starting with 11 pilot countries, we are seeking to develop a method for naming digital authoritarianism, so we can help people of good conscience tame it.